DenDrummer/Emergent-Godot/README.md

 I only work on this during my free time and when I feel like it, so progress will be slow.

 ## Discord
-If you wish to contribute and/or know more, feel free to contact me in [the Discord](https://discord.gg/UbWJNJj).
+If you wish to contribute and/or want to know more, feel free to contact me in [the Discord](https://discord.gg/UbWJNJj).

 ## Gource
 This repository has `ShowGource.bat`, a simple batch script which calls [Gource](https://gource.io) with some basic settings.